starikcetin/Eflatun.SceneReference/README.md

 ### Color Addressable Scenes

-Should we color the property to draw attention for scenes that are either not in build or disabled in build?
+Should we color the property to draw attention for addressable scenes?

-Unity only bundles scenes that are added and enabled in build settings.
-Therefore, you would want to validate whether the scene you assign to a SceneReference is added and enabled in build settings.
+Addressable scenes should be handled differently than regular scenes in runtime, through the addressables API.
+Therefore, you would want quickly identify if an `Eflatun.SceneReference` references an addressable scene or not.

 It is recommended to leave this option at 'true', as it will help you identify many potential runtime errors.

+> **Note**
+> This setting does not apply to regular scenes.
+They have their own coloring mechanism.
+It is controlled by the _Color Based On Scene-In-Build State_ setting under the _Property Drawer_ category.

 ## Property Drawer

 ### Show Inline Toolbox

-Should we show the inline gear (⚙️) button that opens a toolbox?
+Should we show the inline gear (⚙️) buttons that open a toolbox?

 Unity only bundles scenes that are added and enabled in build settings, and addressables only pack scenes that are in an Addressable Group.
 Therefore, you would want to make sure the scene you assign to a SceneReference is either added and enabled in build settings, or is in an addressable group.
 The toolbox provides tools for you to quickly take action in these cases.